louis-young/portfolio/README.md

 ﻿# Portfolio

-Lightweight, performant personal portfolio website developed using HTML5, Sass with BEM and ES6+ native JavaScript.
+A personal portfolio website - developed using HTML5, Sass with BEM and ES6+ JavaScript.

 ![Portfolio](documentation/portfolio.jpg)